yshrdbrn/bigdata/README.md

 ![Figure 1](plots/clusters.png "Crime Hotspots")

 Furthermore, we were able to achieve 43% accuracy for predicting the crime category based on the location, date and time.
-We also computed other measurements such as precision and recall with one versus the other algorithm.
+We also computed other measurements such as precision and recall with one versus all.

 | Category | Precision | Recall | f1-score | Support |
 |:--------:|:---------:|:------:|:--------:|:-------:|